chewon1227/ST-FQI/walkthrough.md

 # Gangnam ST-FQI Implementation Walkthrough

-I have implemented a Reinforcement Learning simulation for the Gangnam intersection using **ST-FQI (Support-Thresholded Fitted Q-Iteration)**, matching the setup from your groupmates' reference file.
+I have implemented a Reinforcement Learning simulation for the Gangnam intersection using **ST-FQI (Support-Thresholded Fitted Q-Iteration)**

 ## Components Implemented